-This delicious paleo stuffed salmon recipe was shared with us by Foods Matter, an online magazine for allergies and other autoimmune disorders.
-They suggest this dish as an alternative Christmas dinner for those who aren’t fans of fowl.
-But we think it is a great dish for any night, since it’s rich in healthy fats and loaded with green vegetables.
+This delicious, dairy-free stuffed salmon recipe was originally shared with us by our friends at Foods Matter, an online magazine for allergies and other autoimmune disorders.
+They suggested this dish as an alternative to classic holiday dinners, but we think it’s also a great weeknight dish.
+It’s relatively fast, easy, rich in healthy fats, and loaded with green vegetables.
+It’s also a wonderful meal for various special diets, including paleo, gluten-free, and even Whole30!

-Special Diet Notes: Paleo Stuffed Salmon with Avocado Sauce
+Special Diet Notes: Stuffed Salmon with Avocado Sauce

-By ingredients, this recipe is dairy-free / n0n-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, and paleo-friendly.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, keto, and paleo-friendly.

 - 2 lemons